Furloughs becoming layoffs at Trump resort in South Florida

-DORAL, Fla. — Some furloughs at a Trump golf resort in South Florida are becoming permanent layoffs.
+DORAL, Fla.
+(AP) — Some furloughs at a Trump golf resort in South Florida are becoming permanent layoffs.

 A notice that the Trump National Doral Miami filed with the State of Florida last week says it is permanently laying off 250 workers out of 560 employees who were furloughed in March.